evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 **Q: Will the hostname change between restarts?**

 A: You can get a hostname that doesn't change from your unexpirable host.
-While it's true that EC2 hosts typically do change their DNS names every time the host restarts, Evergreen has support for persistent DNS names for unexpirable hosts.
+While it's true that EC2 hosts typically do change their DNS names every time the host restarts, Evergreen automatically assigns persistent DNS names to unexpirable hosts.
 This persistent DNS name will let you use to a single, stable name to refer to your host even if it restarts.
 You can view your host's persistent DNS name by copying the SSH command from the host page or by running `evergreen host list --mine`.

 Once you have your persistent DNS name, you can use it in your SSH config file (`~/.ssh/config`).
 For example: